temanmu/astc/README.md

 This checklist created based on [OWASP Top 10 API Security Risks – 2023](https://owasp.org/API-Security/editions/2023/en/0x11-t10/)

-ASCT can be used as a guidance during pentesting an API.
+ASCT can be used as a guidance during Pentest an API.

 ---
 #### API1 - Broken Object Level Authorization